-The 2020 Match Schedule has been posted.
+The 2023 Match Schedule has been posted.
 GMail users can add this calendar to their own.
-PDF versions of the schedule are now available sorted by EVENT or DATE.
+PDF versions of the schedule are now available sorted by event or date.

 The Google calendar below represents the most current events and updates to the calendar.